mjdbc/mjdbc/README.md

 ## Maven

 Add snapshots repository to your pom.xml file.
-The project now is in alpha stage so there are no public releases to maven central yet.
+The project now is in alpha stage and has no public releases to Central Repository yet.
 ```xml
 <repositories>
     <repository>